 The ability to form spores is what makes SBO supplements shelf-stable and able to survive the travel through the digestive tract.

-Soil-Based Probiotics vs. Regular Probiotics
+Are Soil-Based Probiotics Better Than Regular Probiotics?

 Regular probiotic products have plenty of research showing their ability to support a healthy gastrointestinal tract.
 But what are soil-based probiotics, and how are they different from traditional probiotics?
+What are the benefits of soil-based probiotics, and are SBO probiotics better?

 >Durable & survivable